jpvoisey/cifar-10/README.md

 ### Hyperparameter Search
 cifar-10.ipynb is a Jupyter notebook, which implements the search

+cifar-10-Round3.ipynb is an extension of cifar-10.ipynb for the 3rd round of searching.

 ### Analysis
 Analysis.ipynb is a Jupyter notebook, which analyses results obtained.